xStarbound/xStarbound/doc/lua/world.md

 #### `unsigned` world.materialColor(`Vec2F` position, `String` layerName)

-Returns the color variant (painted color) of the material at the specified position and layer.
+Returns the colour variant (i.e., painted colour) of the material at the specified position and layer.

 ---

 #### `void` world.setMaterialColor(`Vec2F` position, `String` layerName, `unsigned` color)

-Sets the color variant of the material at the specified position and layer to the specified color.
+Sets the colour variant of the material at the specified position and layer to the specified colour.

 ---

 #### `bool` world.damageTiles(`List<Vec2I>` positions, `String` layerName, `Vec2F` sourcePosition, `String` damageType, `float` damageAmount, [`unsigned` harvestLevel], [`EntityId` sourceEntity])

 Damages all tiles in the specified layer and positions by the specified amount.
 The source position of the damage determines the initial direction of the damage particles.
-Damage types are: "plantish", "blockish", "beamish", "explosive", "fire", "tilling".
+Damage types are: `"plantish"`, `"blockish"`, `"beamish"`, `"explosive"`, `"fire"`, `"tilling"`.
 Harvest level determines whether destroyed materials or mods will drop as items.
 Returns `true` if any damage was done and `false` otherwise.

+> **Technical note:** Tiles with a configured `"health"` value of infinity (`math.huge` in Lua) can only be destroyed with an infinite amount of damage (again, `math.huge` in Lua).
+The only way to set such a `"health"` value is with a Lua patch script (*not* a preprocessor script!), as this is the only way to set any value *after* text parsing, which considers any `inf` or `Infinity` values invalid (as per the JSON standard).

 ---

-#### `bool` world.damageTileArea(`Vec2F` center, `float` radius, `String` layerName, `Vec2F` sourcePosition, `String` damageType, `float` damageAmount, [`unsigned` harvestLevel, [`EntityId` sourceEntity)
+#### `bool` world.damageTileArea(`Vec2F` center, `float` radius, `String` layerName, `Vec2F` sourcePosition, `String` damageType, `float` damageAmount, [`unsigned` harvestLevel], [`EntityId` sourceEntity])

-Identical to world.damageTiles but applies to tiles in a circular radius around the specified center point.
+Identical to `world.damageTiles`, but applies to tiles in a circular radius around the specified center point.

 ---